 Here at E-Ko Tours we are proud to follow the Marine Mammal Protection Act 1978 and the Marine Mammal Protection Regulations 1992.
 These ensure the marine mammals of New Zealand are protected and that their conservation is a top priority.
 Our interactions with the marine mammals of the Marlborough Sounds adhere to all regulations and our conservation focused tours are designed to educate and raise awareness about conservation in the Marlborough Sounds.

-The story is one off adversity by the settlers and also of Maori and European working together to form the first communities in New Zealand .
+The story is one of adversity by the settlers and also of Maoris and Europeans working together to form the first communities in New Zealand.

 The isolated existence and difficult working conditions produced many a great tale.
-The Perano family have allowed us to display there story on the walls of the restored recreation Hall at the Department of Conservation restored Whaling Station , this is a ONE of a kind experience in New Zealand with an authentic KIWI story not to be missed.
+The Perano family has allowed us to display there story on the walls of the restored recreation Hall at the Department of Conservation restored Whaling Station.
+This is a ONE of a kind experience in New Zealand with an authentic KIWI story not to be missed.